-- 1. Right-click the Synaptics icon in the notification area, at the far right of the taskbar, and then click TouchPad Properties. - 2.
-Select the gesture that you want to turn on or off. - Click Apply, and then click OK.
+- 1. Click Start > Control Panel > Hardware and Sound > Synaptics > Settings. - 2.
+Select the check box next to the gesture that you want to turn on or off. - 3.
+Click Apply, and then click OK.

 Scrolling

 Scrolling is useful for moving up, down, or sideways on a page or image.
 To scroll, place two fingers slightly apart on the TouchPad, and then drag them across the TouchPad in an up, down, left, or right motion.